-Backlinks need to be clickable in order to be recognize as backlinks.
+Backlinks need to be clickable in order to be recognized as backlinks.
 For example, using https://www.twinword.com/blog/ will not count as a backlink but https://www.twinword.com does counts as a backlink.
-Next to that, there are different kind of backlinks such as Dofollow and Nofollow backlinks, but we’ll talk about that more in detail in a following section.
+Next to that, there are different kinds of backlinks such as Dofollow and Nofollow backlinks, but we’ll talk about that more in detail in the following section.

 Why Are Backlinks Important?

 Backlinks are a vital part of SEO because they are used as a ranking signal according to Google.
 With backlinks, it is quality over quantity.
 So, instead of many low Domain Rating (DR) backlinks, it is better to have a few high DR backlinks.